-Barbara Burgess Maier, retired Professor of Fine Arts, taught over twenty different studio courses at Endicott College and authored others that crossed traditional boundaries of discipline and media.
+Barbara Burgess Maier, Endicott College Professor Emerita, taught over twenty different studio courses at the college and authored others that crossed traditional discipline boundaries and media.
 Recipient of the Award for Excellence in Teaching, she sustained her commitment to inspire students toward an openness and curiosity that would continue to fuel their passion for art and living.
 This same personal mandate propels her own work and working process.

 Both publishing her work and lecturing on creativity and the impact of media & technology on the creative process, she presented numerous papers at The School of Visual Arts National Conference on Liberal Arts and the Education of Artists in NYC.

-In addition to being held in private collections both the the United States and abroad, her work has been shown at the corporate offices of Arthur D. Little and Raytheon, at Trinity Square Repertory Company in Providence, solo exhibitions in the galleries at Salem State University, Merrimack College, Rhode Island College, sabbatical exhibitions at Endicott College, as well as group exhibitions including Gallery Della-Piana, Kensington Stobart Gallery, and The Tang Museum in Saratoga Springs, NY, and the Cecelia Joyce & Seward Johnson Gallery on Nantucket.
+In addition to being held in private collections both the United States and abroad, her work has been shown at the corporate offices of Arthur D. Little and Raytheon, at Trinity Square Repertory Company in Providence, solo exhibitions in the galleries at Salem State University, Merrimack College, Rhode Island College, sabbatical exhibitions at Endicott College, as well as group exhibitions including Gallery Della-Piana, Kensington Stobart Gallery, The Tang Museum in Saratoga Springs, NY, and the Cecelia Joyce & Seward Johnson Gallery on Nantucket.

 She is an artist member of the Bromfield Gallery at 450 Harrison Avenue in Boston and the Artist Association of Nantucket.